-Antihistamines in relatively high doses given by injection can decrease basal serum prolactin in nonlactating women and in early postpartum women.
-However, suckling-induced prolactin secretion is not affected by antihistamine pretreatment of postpartum mothers.
+Antihistamines in relatively high doses given by injection can decrease basal serum prolactin in nonlactating women and in early postpartum women.[6,7] However, suckling-induced prolactin secretion is not affected by antihistamine pretreatment of postpartum mothers.
 Whether lower oral doses of levocetirizine have the same effect on serum prolactin or whether the effects on prolactin have any consequences on breastfeeding success have not been studied.
 The prolactin level in a mother with established lactation may not affect her ability to breastfeed.

-Powell RJ, Du Toit GL, Siddique N et al. BSACI guidelines for the management of chronic urticaria and angio-oedema.
+Powell RJ, Du Toit GL, Siddique N, et al. BSACI guidelines for the management of chronic urticaria and angio-oedema.
 Clin Exp Allergy.
 2007;37:631–50.
 [PubMed: 17456211]

-Ito S, Blajchman A, Stephenson M et al. Prospective follow-up of adverse reactions in breast-fed infants exposed to maternal medication.
+Ito S, Blajchman A, Stephenson M, et al. Prospective follow-up of adverse reactions in breast-fed infants exposed to maternal medication.
 Am J Obstet Gynecol.
 1993;168:1393–9.
 [PubMed: 8498418]

 Messinis IE, Souvatzoglou A, Fais N, et al. Histamine H1 receptor participation in the control of prolactin secretion in postpartum.
-J Endocrinol Investig.
+J Endocrinol Invest.
 1985;8:143–6.
 [PubMed: 3928731]

-Pontiroli AE, De Castro e Silva E, Mazzoleni F et al. The effect of histamine and H1 and H2 receptors on prolactin and luteinizing hormone release in humans: sex differences and the role of stress.
+Pontiroli AE, De Castro e Silva E, Mazzoleni F, et al. The effect of histamine and H1 and H2 receptors on prolactin and luteinizing hormone release in humans: Sex differences and the role of stress.
 J Clin Endocrinol Metab.
 1981;52:924–8.
 [PubMed: 7228996]

 CAS Registry Number

-Information presented in this database is not meant as a substitute for professional judgment.
+Disclaimer: Information presented in this database is not meant as a substitute for professional judgment.
 You should consult your healthcare provider for breastfeeding advice related to your particular situation.
 The U.S. government does not warrant or assume any liability or responsibility for the accuracy or completeness of the information on this Site.